intfoundation/intchain-docs/docs/json-rpc/2-int.md

 {"jsonrpc":"2.0","id":1,"result":{"isForbidden":false}}
 ```

-## int_unForbid
+## int_unForbidden
-Remove the forbidden validator from the forbidden list, if the validator has benn forbidden for 24 hours.
+Remove the forbidden validator from the forbidden list, if the validator has benn forbidden for 2 epochs.

 #### Parameters
 1. `address`: `STRING`, 32 Bytes - The validator address.